VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 ## Execute a Command in a Container
-You can run a command inside a specific container with `kubectl exec`.
+You can issue a command inside a specific container with `kubectl exec`.
 This command is useful if your container image includes debugging utilities.

-**Sample command**:
+**Example**:

 The following example issues `exec` with the Pod `mypod` and the `cat` command to retrieve authentication logs from a Linux-based container image.